-Notify Larry (President), Becky (Museum Director), George (Docent Director), Bev (in charge of gift shop and escorts) and Ginny Blaetz (Docent Educator) that a tour is taking place.
-There is a Step 4 - Checklist for Email to Board you can use as a guide.
+Notify the President, Museum Director, Space Force Museum Director, Docent Coordinator, Volunteer Coordinator (in charge of gift shop) and the Docent Educator, that a tour is taking place.
+There is a Step 4 -Checklist for Email to Board as a guide.